 At the end of the study, the conclusion was simple.

 There were no significant differences between the two methods, either at the level of muscle mass, strength or even differences at the hormonal level.

 How long should I rest then?

-According to studies, using short rests does not seem to have any benefit at the hypertrophy level, and this is the same conclusion they came to in 2014 when they decided to evaluate the available studies on the subject (1).
+According to studies, using short rests does not seem to have any benefit in terms of hypertrophy, and that was the same conclusion they reached in 2014, when they decided to evaluate the available studies on the subject (1).